 Is texting with Digit my only option?
 Nope.
 You can download and use their app now instead of texting if you would like.

 My Experience With Digit

 I’ve been using Digit for almost a year now and there really is nothing that I can complain about with the day-to-day operations of the service.
 The only major issue I have is that I earn no interest on my savings.
 But, seeing as how interest rates are basically zero now anyways, it’s not like I am missing out on a huge sum of money.
 After all, my average savings transfer is $5.
 But the savings bonus is better than absolutely nothing.
-However, once my balance gets high enough, I might then transfer the cash back and put it into my Capital One 360 savings account where I will earn a little more in terms of interest.
+However, once my balance gets high enough, I might then transfer the cash back and put it into my CIT Bank savings account where I will earn more in terms of interest.
 (Update: As of 12/31/16 my total Digit savings is $1,526.15.
 I will update this number periodically.)